 Dr. Christopher Luther

-Christopher Luther has established himself as a uniquely gifted teacher through his diverse musical background and uncanny ability to reach and inspire youth.
+Christopher Luther has established himself as a uniquely gifted performer and teacher through his diverse musical background and uncanny ability to reach and inspire youth.

 As a violist, Luther’s primary instructors were Donald McInnes Roger Myers.
 He completed his Doctorate of Musical Arts in Viola Performance from the Butler School of Music at the University of Texas with a recruitment scholarship and the String Teaching Assistant appointment.

 He received his Masters Degree from the Thornton School of Music at USC in violin performance under the tutelage of Eudice Shapiro and Martin Chalifour, concertmaster of the LA Phil.

 Dr. Luther began his performance career at the age of eight, fiddling at the Colorado Renaissance Festival.
 Since then, he has continued his diverse musical training with an undergraduate degree in Violin Performance and Jazz studies from the Lamont School of Music at the University of Denver.